-Condition Requirement

-SDS Safety data sheet must be available to a person handling the substance within 10 minutes.
+Condition Requirement SDS Safety data sheet must be available to a person handling the substance within 10 minutes.
+Emergency plan Required when present in quantities >500 Lt.

-Emergency plan Not required

 Certified Handler Not required

 Tracking Not required

 Bunding and secondary containment Based on total volumes and pack sizes held on site

-Signage Not required
+Signage Required when present in quantities >500 L

-Location Compliance certificate Not Required
+Location Compliance certificate Not required

 Hazardous Atmosphere Zone Not required

 Fire extinguisher Not required